However, before we go to work each day, we read or hear information that we are not very sure is factual. Some information is extremely disturbing.

 Once real issues are identified, provide opportunities for employees to discuss in a facilitated manner across multiple forums.
 Importantly, teach them how to be nonjudgmental when asking for clarification.
 An effective query pattern I often use begins with: “This is an observation, not a judgment.
 Would you mind clarifying….”

-Third suggestion to leverage workplace collaboration bias for innovation: Correlate the context of issues with positive professional opportunities.
+Second, leverage acknowledgment of workplace collaboration bias.
+Correlate the context of issues with positive professional opportunities.

 In my client work, when negative workplace collaboration bias comes to a bad or ugly head, everyone always seems to be surprised.
 Yet, as we examine context, factors influencing workplace incompatibilities emerge.
 Unsurprisingly, these areas of contention always have been present and fostered, sometimes unintentionally.